 Heavy Duty Rower Plant Rice Wallpaper Glue

-- Neutral noncorrosive formula suitable for alkaline surfaces such as concrete, cement, brick and plaster, making it suitable for interior applications.
+- A neutral noncorrosive formula is suitable for alkaline surfaces such as concrete, cement, brick, and plaster, making it suitable for interior applications.

 - It is odorless, making it ideal for use in confined areas